d-uzlov/k8s-homelab/snippets/kubeadm.md

 ```

 Same goes for `reboot`.

+DBus shutdown is supposed to work fine but I don't have a way to test this.

 Shutdown events from power button are supposed to work fine.
 I don't have a physical machine to test it.